 I’m a computer science student at RWTH Aachen University, currently pursuing my master’s degree with a focus on machine learning.
 I’ve been fascinated by AI since 2016, when I trained my first neural networks after seeing Google DeepMind master Atari games and defeat Lee Sedol at Go.
 Since then, my interest in intelligent systems has only grown.

-Beyond my academic work, I’m a member of Mensa and enjoy exploring ideas across a wide range of fields—from longevity and philosophy to politics and literature.
+Beyond my academic work, I’m a member of Mensa and enjoy exploring ideas across a wide range of fields—from longevity and philosophy to politics and economics.
 I’m especially drawn to topics that are relevant to predict the future and how we will evolve alongside technology.